-The following offenses may receive either a report slip or, for more serious infractions, an after-school detention:
+The following offenses may receive either a report slip or, for more serious infractions, an afterschool detention:

-- 1. Tardy to class/unexcused tardy to school - 2.
-Not prepared for class (no book, ipad, etc.) - 3.
-Disturbance of class (talking, notes, etc.) - 4.
-Horseplay (running in hallway, excessive noise) - 5.
-Being in "off-limits" areas - 6.
-Playing, viewing, listening to unacceptable media - 7.
-Failure to return necessary signed materials - 8.
-Improper lunch conduct - 9.
-Dress code violations - 10.
-Teasing, discourteous or disrespectful behavior to fellow students - 11.
-Improper speech - 12.Sleeping in class - 13.
-Miscellaneous offenses - 14.Cell phone out, being used, or making noise (vibration, ringing, notification chime, etc.) Detention
+- 1. Disturbance of class (talking, notes, etc.) - 2.
+Horseplay (running in hallway, excessive noise) - 3.
+Insubordination or disrespect towards authority - 4.
+Being out of designated area - 5.
+Playing, viewing, listening to unacceptable media - 6.
+Improper lunch conduct - 7.
+Teasing, discourteous or disrespectful behavior to fellow students - 8.
+Improper speech - 9.
+Sleeping in Class - 10.
+Miscellaneous offenses not covered above

+Cell phone out, being used, or making noise (vibration, ringing, notification chime, etc.) will result in a detention.